Enterprise Podcast Production Guide 2026: How Leading Brands Launch, Scale, and Measure Podcast Success

 In companies with more than 10,000 employees, 1 in 4 use private podcasts for internal communications, compared to only 6% of smaller companies.
 Plus, 73% of employees say they would rather listen to a corporate podcast than sit through a long meeting.

-YouTube is now the top podcast listening platform in the United States, surpassing both Spotify and Apple as of late 2024.
+YouTube has surpassed both Spotify and Apple as the top podcast listening platform in the United States, with 31% saying it’s their preferred platform.
 Full video episodes, SEO-optimized titles, chapters, and clear branding improve visibility.
 Short clips also perform well as YouTube Shorts and can be shared via newsletters and landing pages.

 Internal podcasts on private platforms benefit from structured rollout schedules.
-Publishing at consistent times, such as Tuesday mornings in a leadership or learning channel, builds habits and simplifies measurement.
+Publishing at consistent times, such as Tuesday mornings in a leadership or learning channel, builds habits and makes it easier to measure progress.

 Remember: Use standardizing naming conventions, formats, and artwork across all platforms.
 This strengthens your brand presence and improves user experience.